-The Center for Career & Professional Development offers high-tech and high-touch service to customize the recruiting experience to your needs.
+The Center for Career & Professional Development offers high-tech and high-touch services to customize the recruiting experience to your needs.

 Posting a Job